adamalton/django-mass-migration/README.md

 Partly for that reason, and just for awesomeness, it provides a web based (rather than terminal based) interface for managing the migrations.

+The actual running of the operations can be done on a "backend" of your choosing, e.g. a task queue.
+A backend for running migration operations on [Djangae](https://gitlab.com/potato-oss/djangae/djangae) and [Glcoudc](https://gitlab.com/potato-oss/google-cloud/django-gcloud-connectors/) is bundled with the app.

 Installation
 ------------

 1. Install the package: `pip install massmigration`
 2. Add `massmigration` to `settings.INSTALLED_APPS`.
+3. Add  `path("migrations/, include("massmigration.urls")` to your root urlconf.
+4. If you're using the bundled backend, set `settings.MASSMIGRATION_TASK_QUEUE` to a Google Cloud Tasks queue name.

 Creating A Migration